Abdulrahman91kh/webrtc-tester/readme.md

 ```
   *Note:* You will need to have git installed as prerequisite for this step.
 For more info please check [https://docs.github.com/en/get-started](Github)

-2. Now you need to navigate to the project root folder and install start your docker containers, you can do it using:
+2. Now you need to navigate to the project root folder and build start your docker containers, you can do it using:
 ```
 docker compose up
 ```